Special Conditions

 Flu is far more than just a bad cold.
 For those susceptible, it can increase the risk of developing serious lung and airway infections such as bronchitis and pneumonia or can make existing conditions worse.
 Flu spreads easily and can lead to hospitalisation – in some cases, even death.
 The flu virus is constantly evolving, which is why getting vaccinated each year is vital.

-The Leicester Royal Infirmary (LRI) will be providing specialist Covid-19 and flu vaccination clinics for children in clinical risk groups from 6 months to 4 years.
+The Leicester Royal Infirmary (LRI) will be providing specialist Covid-19 vaccination clinics for children in clinical risk groups from 6 months to 4 years.
 You can book an appointment for the LRI clinics by calling the central booking team on 0116 497 5700 and selecting option 1.